Mohid-Water-Modelling-System/MOHID_QGIS/README.md

 ## Issues

 - Double validation is unstable, validates only comma separated values, but then it can't convert them to strings
+- CRSTypes do not correspond to COORD_TIP correctly

+    COORD_TIP
+    ```
+    1 - Geographic coordinates
+    2 - UTM coordinates
+    3 - Portuguese military coordinates
+    4 - Simplified geographic coordinates: in Degrees
+    5 - Metric coordinates referred to the origin of the grid
+    6 - Circular coordinates
+    7 - NRLD - Dutch metric coordinate system
+    ```

+    For now, grid will default to COORD_TIP 4.

 # Plugin